dmattp/bang/README.md

 The typical way to do this is to write a "create-Thing" constructor method that binds the objects properties and returns an inner message handler function.
 Messages can then be sent to the object by calling the message handler returned by the constructor.
 How that message handler works is entirely up to the implementer of the object system, but generally goes something like this:

-      def :create-Employee = { as age as name fun message = {
+      fun :create-Employee = { as age as name fun message = {
               message 'age'  = ? age
             : message 'name' = ? name